An expedition of icy beauty

 Meals

-Meals are taken in a homestay or hotel at the start and finish of the expedition (not included in this all-in cost).
-During the expedition, meals are prepared beforehand in dehydrated form.
+Meals are taken in a homestay/guesthouse or hotel at the start and finish of the expedition (not included in this package).
+During the expedition, meals are prepared beforehand in freeze-dried form.
 They provide us with all the calories we need for the expedition with priority given to a balanced diet, light weight, and simplicity of preparation.

 Group size